tinkerbell/lint-install/README.md

 ## Philosophy

-Catch as much as possible, but don't warn about issues that the language authors themselves do not believe in.
+Catch as many errors as possible, but be idiomatic to the language.

 ## Usage

 ```
 go get github.com/tinkerbell/lint-install
-lint-install <repo>
+$HOME/go/bin/lint-install <repo>
 ```

 ## Options